-Enobosarm, selective and rogen receptor targeted agonist, for the treatment of and rogen receptor positive (AR+), estrogen receptor positive (ER+) and human epidermal growth factor receptor 2 negative (HER2-) metastatic breast cancer (3rd line metastatic setting)
+Enobosarm, selective androgen receptor targeted agonist, for the treatment of androgen receptor positive (AR+), estrogen receptor positive (ER+) and human epidermal growth factor receptor 2 negative (HER2-) metastatic breast cancer $(3^{rd}$ line metastatic setting)

 Enobosarm is the first new class of targeting endocrine therapy in advanced breast cancer in decades.
-Enobosarm is an oral, first-in-class, new chemical entity, selective androgen receptor agonist that targets and activates the androgen receptor (AR)in AR+/ER+/HER2metastatic breast cancer, which results in tumor suppressor activity without the unwanted masculinizing side effects.
-Enobosarm has extensive nonclinical and clinical experience having been evaluated in 25 separate clinical studies in approximately 1,450 subjects, including three Phase 2 clinical studies in advanced breast cancer involving more than 250 patients.
-In the two Phase 2 clinical studies conducted in women with AR+/ER+/HER2- metastatic breast cancer, enobosarm demonstrated significant antitumor efficacy in heavily pretreated cohorts that failed estrogen receptor targeting agents, chemotherapy, and or CDK 4/6 inhibitors and was well tolerated with a favorable safety profile.
-In the fourth quarter of calendar 2020, the FDA agreed to the Phase 3 multicenter, international, open label, and randomized (1:1) ARTEST registration clinical trial design to evaluate the efficacy and safety of enobosarm monotherapy versus physician's choice of either exemestane or a SERM as an active comparator for the treatment of metastatic AR+/ER+/HER2- breast cancer in approximately 210 patients who have failed a nonsteroidal aromatase inhibitor (anastrozole or letrozole), fulvestrant and a CDK4/6 inhibitor.
+Enobosarm is an oral, first-in-class, new chemical entity, selective androgen receptor agonist that activates the androgen receptor (AR) in AR+ ER+ HER2- metastatic breast cancer, which results in tumor suppressor activity without the unwanted masculinizing side effects.
+Enobosarm has extensive nonclinical and clinical experience having been evaluated in 25 separate clinical studies in approximately 1,450 subjects dosed, including three Phase 2 clinical studies in advanced breast cancer involving more than 250 patients.
+In the two Phase 2 clinical studies conducted in women with AR+ ER+ HER2- metastatic breast cancer, enobosarm demonstrated significant antitumor efficacy in heavily pretreated cohorts that failed estrogen receptor targeting agents, chemotherapy, and/or CDK 4/6 inhibitors and was well tolerated with a favorable safety profile.
+In the fourth quarter of calendar 2020, the FDA agreed to the Phase 3 multicenter, international, open label, and randomized (1:1) ARTEST registration clinical trial design to evaluate the efficacy and safety of enobosarm monotherapy versus physician's choice of either exemestane Φ everolimus or a SERM as the active comparator for the treatment of metastatic AR+ ER+ HER2- breast cancer in approximately 210 patients with Φ 40% AR staining in breast cancer tissue who have failed a nonsteroidal aromatase inhibitor, fulvestrant, and a CDK4/6 inhibitor.
 The primary endpoint is radiographic progression-free survival.
-The pivotal Phase 3 ARTEST study is anticipated to commence in the second quarter of calendar year 2021.
+The pivotal Phase 3 ARTEST study is anticipated to commence in the second half of calendar year 2021.